Estates Committee External Member

 Period of Appointment

 The appointment will be made for an initial period of a maximum of 3 years and appointees will be eligible for consideration for reappointment for a further term of 3 years.
-The appointment start date will be from 1 January 2026, or earlier.
+The appointment start date will be from 1st August 2026.

 Remuneration